 Hey, everyone!
-My name is Sarah Nove, and I am entering my second year at UMBC.
+My name is Sarah Nove, and I am entering my third year at UMBC.
 As anyone who knows me will attest, I adore all things related to stories and storytelling.
-I am a strong believer in the power of stories as a tool to promote empathy and social change, which is why I am majoring in English.
+I am a strong believer in the power of stories as a tool to promote empathy and social change, which is why I am majoring in English and minoring in Critical Sexuality Studies.
 For most of my life, I wanted to be an archaeologist, as I love how archaeology provides pieces of the past that establish a larger story.
 I spent summer after summer attending, and later working at, a local archaeology camp, where I made many lifelong friends and formed much of my identity.
 However, a few years ago, I realized that archaeology was no longer my dream.
 Around the same time, I took a Journalism class and joined my school newspaper.
 Soon enough, the newspaper classroom became my home away from home, and I spent every possible minute there, writing and editing articles.
 My love for writing and editing has blossomed ever since, and I plan to pursue a career in the publishing industry.

 Hey guys, my name is Dillon Nesteruk, but I also go by Dilldawg.
 I am Ukrainian and also a part of the Men’s soccer team at UMBC.
 I am a media and communications major with minors in finance as well as entrepreneurship and innovation.
 My dream is to become a professional soccer player.
 If that doesn’t work out, I desire to become a marketer for some sort of club or team that way I can still be connected to my passion: sports and competition.
 My free time is spent being active or helping out with my church.
 I particularly enjoy being a counselor during vacation bible school.
 That position provides a sense of leadership and responsibility, and on top of that you’re dealing with a bunch of little kids which is a struggle on its own, for many reasons.
 Something I would like to flex is all the opportunities to travel that I’ve been able to experience throughout my youth soccer career.
 I was able to travel to a variety of countries including Ukraine, Brazil, and England.
 And through these opportunities, I observed very different and unique cultures which not many can say they have done.
 I look forward to the Humanities program because of the travel abroad experience.
 I hope to visit a new country and observe a new culture to develop my understanding of different groups of people that exist on this beautiful planet.